The Kathmandu Program

 - Spend time with the women to boost their confidence

-- Help teach basic English and other subjects
+- Help teach basic English to female trafficking survivors

 - Teach women about their rights